Use Third-Party Tools to Connect to Athena Tables

 Self-Hosting the TDP

-- In AWS IAM, locate a policy named:
+2. In AWS Identity and Access Management (IAM), locate a policy named: ts-platform-<awsRegion>-production-<orgSlug>-policy.

-- Use the credentials of the role or user to access Athena by following the AWS documentation located here.
+4. Use the credentials of the role or user to access Athena.
+For instructions, see Connecting to Amazon Athena with JDBC in the AWS documentation.

 Connect to Athena Tables Using Third-Party Tools